Dean Dillon: Songwriter

 As a songwriter, early successes includes David Allan Coe's 1981 hit "Tennessee Whiskey".
-Dillon has written many singles for George Strait, including "The Chair", "Nobody in His Right Mind Would've Left Her", "It Ain't Cool to Be Crazy About You", "Ocean Front Property", "Famous Last Words of a Fool", "I've Come to Expect It from You", "If I Know Me", "Easy Come, Easy Go", "Lead On", "The Best Day", "She Let Herself Go", "Living for the Night", "Drinkin' Man", and "I Believe".
-Strait and his son Bubba co-wrote the latter three with Dillon.
+Dillon has written many singles for George Strait, including "Unwound", "Down and Out", "Marina del Rey", "The Chair", "Nobody in His Right Mind Would've Left Her", "It Ain't Cool to Be Crazy About You", "Ocean Front Property", "Famous Last Words of a Fool", "I've Come to Expect It from You", "If I Know Me", "Easy Come, Easy Go", "Lead On", "The Best Day", "She Let Herself Go", "Living for the Night", "Here for a Good Time", "Drinkin' Man", "I Believe" and "Every Little Honky Tonk Bar".
+Strait and his son Bubba co-wrote the latter five with Dillon.

 Record label

 In 2018 he met Sundance Head at a Houston Rodeo and fell in love with his voice.
 "The first time I heard 'Dance' I thought, 'where has THIS guy been hiding?
 I've been in this business all my life, and with the exception of a couple of people, I've never heard anybody sing the way this man does.
 He is extremely special," says Dillon.
-With the help of business associates from Texas Dean Dillon create his own record label WildCatter Records, signing Sundance Head.
+With the help of business associates from Texas, Dillon created his own record label WildCatter Records, signing Sundance Head.
 On January 25, 2019, their first album together, Stained Glass and Neon, was released.